CONTENTS

 My family history research has demonstrated that my roots are very much in the West Country of England.
 With the exception of a distant link with Bedfordshire, almost all of my ancestors came from Bristol, Wiltshire, Somerset, Devon and Dorset.
 So it was a great surprise when by chance I found my great-great-great-great-great-great-grandfather Foster TOY's baptism in the records of St Peter, Wolverhampton, especially since I'd previously found his marriage in Devon.
 So it seems that I have a bit of West Midlands blood in me as well!
 This also demonstrates how vital the internet has become to family history research, since I would never have found Foster's baptism if the parish records for St Peter hadn't been put online by Wolverhampton Archives.

-While I have been largely responsible for compiling the information about the TOY family with the help of genealogists TONY POOLE and JANET HENWOOD, I would like to thank SUE RODRIGUEZ and her family for their recollections about the TOYs, and CORINNE PARKINSON, SHARON PARKINSON and RUTH AULD for providing me with information about the family of Elizabeth TOY and Benjamin PARKINSON.
+While I have been largely responsible for compiling the information about the TOY family with the help of genealogists TONY POOLE and JANET HENWOOD, I would like to thank SUE RODRIGUEZ and her family for their recollections about the TOYs; NIKKI COOPER for providing me with information about Joseph TOY; ROBYN PIKE for telling me about Thomas TOY; CORINNE PARKINSON, SHARON PARKINSON and RUTH AULD for information about the family of Elizabeth TOY and Benjamin PARKINSON, and SANDIE REED for sharing information about Eliza TOY and Thomas OKEY.
 I am also grateful to MICHAEL J. McCORMICK, NORMAN FOSH, RITA RAINBIRD, JOHN HODGES and JOANNE HARRINGTON for providing me with extracts from various sources with regard to the derivation of the name "TOY".
 I am also indebted to the members of the Bristol & Somerset and Devon Genealogy Mailing Lists.
 Much of the information on this page has no primary source and while I believe that it is accurate, I cannot take responsibility for any errors or omissions.
 I will be updating this page regularly as new information comes to light.

 The surname TOY has a number of possible origins.
-According to P.H.
-REANEY in "The Oxford Dictionary of English Surnames" the name may have originally derived from a nickname, while Dr BASIL COTTLE in "The Penguin Dictionary of Surnames" and LESLIE DUNKLING in "The Collins Dictionary of Surnames" suggest that it was used for someone who made "toys" - a "toy" being a northern English name for a close-fitting cap.
+According to "The Oxford Dictionary of Family Names in Britain and Ireland" it might be a nickname derived from the Middle English "toy" or "toi" meaning "a trifling thing" and might have been used for a light-hearted or frivolous person.
+The same source suggests that it could also be a nickname derived from the Old French "toie" meaning "sheath" and could have been used for a sheath maker.
+Dr BASIL COTTLE in "The Penguin Dictionary of Surnames" and LESLIE DUNKLING in "The Collins Dictionary of Surnames" suggest that it was used for someone who made "toys" - a "toy" being a northern English name for a close-fitting cap.
 The name could also be an Anglicization of the Irish Gaelic "taidgh" meaning poet or philosopher, and it could also be a corruption of the French Huguenot surname TOYE.

 Foster Morris TOY was baptised in St Peter, Wolverhampton, Staffordshire on 17th May 1777 and was the son of John TOY and Mary MORRIS, who married in the same church on 20th January 1766.
 As well as being named after his mother, Foster also appears to have been named after his maternal grandmother, as Mary MORRIS was probably the daughter of Richard MORRIS and Ann FOSTER, who married in St Peter on 19th September 1742.

 For reasons as yet unknown Foster moved to South Devon and married Elizabeth HAMMETT on 26th April 1800 in St Luke & St Andrew, Stoke Damerel.
 Elizabeth was born in about 1777 in Kingsbridge, Devon and was the daughter of Samuel HAMMETT and Elizabeth EFFORD.
-Foster and Elizabeth had at least one child while they were living in Devon - John, baptised 1st November 1801 in St. Edmund, Kingsbridge.
+Foster and Elizabeth had at least one child while they were living in Devon - John Morris, baptised 1st November 1801 in Dodbrooke, Devon.

 Foster was a private in the 1st (East) Devon Militia from February 1800.
 He was promoted to drummer in the 9th Company under Captain Lane on 1st September 1801.
 He was still in Captain Lane's Regiment in April 1802 but had left by April 1803, possibly because by this time he, his wife and eldest child had moved from Devon to Bristol.
 Foster and Elizabeth had at least six more children together - William and Betsy, both baptised 25th December 1806 in St Philip & Jacob, Bristol; Joseph, baptised 14th June 1812 in St Philip & Jacob; Thomas, born c.
 1817 and baptised 16th January 1820 in St Philip & Jacob; James, baptised 10 June 1821 in St Philip & Jacob, and Edwin, born c.
 1825 in St Philips, Bristol.